Airplane Travel Directory

 Slideshows & Images

 A lot of public places have more germs than a toilet seat.
-WebMD shows you where the bacteria and viruses lurk, from playgrounds to elevators to hotel rooms.
+See you where bacteria and viruses lurk, from playgrounds to elevators to hotel rooms.

 Slideshow: Travel Health: 25 Ways to Stay Well Abroad